Titanic (musical): Act 1

 Now at sea, Ismay arrives on the bridge to inform Smith that he plans for the Titanic to arrive in New York on Tuesday afternoon rather than Wednesday morning, while Andrews insists that the maiden voyage be a safe one.
 As they've cleared land, Smith allows her speed to be increased slightly.
 Barrett, in the boiler room, disagrees with the order on such a new ship, but nonetheless complies ("Barrett's Song").

 As the voyage continues, Ismay demands increasingly more speed, so the ship can build an impressive reputation.
 Smith complies despite Andrews' objections and warnings of icebergs in their course.
-Smith hails 1st Officer Murdoch's qualities, deeming him ready to assume a command of his own, but Murdoch feels he is not yet ready to handle the responsibilities of the job ("To Be a Captain").

 In Second Class, Alice Beane longs for the grandeur that is First Class, while her husband Edgar, a successful hardware store owner, is content with their station.
 Charles Clarke, who is traveling to America to become a journalist, is accompanied by his fiancée Caroline Neville.
 Caroline's father doesn't approve of the engagement, so they are eloping to America.

+Meanwhile, in First Class, the titans of industry recount the accomplishments that man has recently achieved, with the Titanic becoming the pinnacle. ("What a Remarkable Age This Is!").

+On the bridge, Smith hails 1st Officer Murdoch's qualities, deeming him ready to assume a command of his own, but Murdoch feels he is not yet ready to handle the responsibilities of the job ("To Be a Captain").

 In steerage, three Irish lasses—each named Kate—dream with the rest of Third Class of the opportunities that await them in America ("Lady's Maid").
 Kate McGowan is smitten with a young man traveling with them, Jim Farrell.
-Meanwhile, in First Class, the titans of industry recount the accomplishments that man has recently achieved, with the Titanic becoming the pinnacle. ("What a Remarkable Age This Is!").

 In the wireless room, Bride is overwhelmed by the passengers' personal messages to be sent, though he finds time to handle Barrett's proposal to his girlfriend ("The Proposal/The Night Was Alive").

 On Sunday morning, the First Class attends religious services ("God Lift Me Up"), then dances on deck to "The Latest Rag".
 Alice Beane has managed to infiltrate their ranks, though she is turned away several times by an alert steward.
 Edgar finds her and the two argue over their lifestyle choices ("I Have Danced").
 As evening draws near, the temperature drops, and lookout Fleet finds the weather conditions difficult for spotting icebergs ("No Moon").
 On deck, Kate McGowan tells Farrell that she needs to marry as she is carrying the child of a married man, and he accepts.
 Elderly passengers Isidor and Ida Straus discuss their plans for the years to come while Charlotte Drake Cardoza scandalizes the First Class men by joining them for cards in the First Class Smoke Room ("Autumn").

 Suddenly, Fleet spots an iceberg and alerts the bridge.
 Murdoch, who's the senior officer on the bridge, takes evasive action, but the Titanic strikes the iceberg.